-Here at Thompson’s Black Rock Park we have a rich family history on our 350 acre farm that dates back over 175 years.
+Here at Thompson’s Black Rock Park we have a rich family history on our 350 acre farm that dates back 180 years.

 It is something that we are most proud of!
-We love sharing our story about how Black Rock Park developed in to what it is today, and we hope you enjoy learning a little more about us also.
+We love sharing our story about how Black Rock Park developed in to what it is today.
+We hope you enjoy learning a little more about us also.

 The Early Beginnings